top of page

 The Castle Inn, Lydford

 My local, this 16th century Devonshire pub never fails to disappoint - good hearty food at reasonable prices, lovely friendly staff, cosy atmosphere and roaring fires to take away the chill!
-There is a large beer garden for when the Dartmoor weather permits.
+There is a large beer garden with a good amount undercover along with blankets and heat lamps - an all year round outdoor space in Dartmoor!

-Their homemade puddings are a particular favourite of mine and you have after all walked a lot of steps with your alpaca.
+Their homemade puddings are a particular favourite of mine and you have after all walked a lot of steps with your alpaca (so who cares about the calories).

 Full of character, what's not to love? - click to check out their latest menu and to book a table.